eslint/eslint/docs/user-guide/command-line-interface.md

 Strategy for the cache to use for detecting changed files.
 Can be either `metadata` or `content`.
 If no strategy is specified, `metadata` will be used.

 The `content` strategy can be useful in cases where the modification time of your files change even if their contents have not.
+For example, this can happen during git operations like git clone because git does not track file modification time.

 Example: